How to make a DIY Jigsaw Table (Step by Step Guide)

 How to mount a jigsaw to a table.
 Make a jigsaw table.

-If you want to build a similar alternative to a scroll saw then this jigsaw table can do the job.
+If you want to build a similar alternative to a scroll saw then a simple DIY jigsaw table can do the job.
 There are a few setups of the adjustable arm that will allow you to cut both short and long workpieces.
 Together with the right type of blade, you’ll be able to make different types of cuts and cut through different types of materials, such as wood, plastic, and even ceramic or metal.

 How to set up and use a jigsaw table